 The Mammoth Flossy Chews Three Knot Tug Bone being tested by our independent expert team.

 This toy from Chewers is another classic rope toy.
-It’s pretty like the one described above except that this one has multiple knots tied in the middle.
+It’s pretty like the one in our number one spot above, except that this one has multiple knots tied in the middle.
 This gives the toy a bit more texture which could make it more fun for some dogs.
 It’s also a bit more difficult for dogs to detangle the whole toy and turn it into a horrible mess.

 The toy is made from thick cotton rope.
-Just like most rope toys, this rope is lots of cotton strings twisted together.
-This creates a nice texture for dogs to gnaw on without getting hurt, but care must be taken not to let the dog destroy the toy which could lead to swallowing isolated strands.
+Just like most rope toys, this rope is lots of cotton strings twisted together, making it especially similar to our fourth place pick below.
+This design creates a nice texture for dogs to gnaw on without getting hurt.
+However, our team of independent experts note that care must be taken not to let the dog destroy the toy which could lead to swallowing isolated strands.

-Due to multiple knots, this toy has a bit of weight on it, which makes it a decent candidate for playing fetch, besides the obligatory tug of war.
+Due to multiple knots, this toy has a bit of weight on it, which I realised makes it a decent candidate for playing fetch, along with the obligatory tug of war.

 Some dogs simply love playing with tennis balls and having one of those on a rope brings the game to the next level.